Boundedness of the space of stable logarithmic maps: Artin fans

-\begin{proposition} Let $X$ be a locally connected scheme equipped with a morphism of logarithmic structures.
-The corresponding map $X \rightarrow \Log_{\Delta^1}$ admits an initial factorization through a representable \'etale map $\cX \rightarrow \Log_{\Delta^1}$. \end{proposition} \begin{proof} We begin by noting that the collection of all \'etale $Y \rightarrow X$ such that $Y \rightarrow \Log_{\Delta^1}$ has an initial factorization through some $\cY \rightarrow \Log_{\Delta^1}$ is closed under colimits.
-As the universal property characterizing this factorization respects colimits, it will be sufficient to work \'etale-locally in $X$.
-We may therefore assume that there is a geometric point $x$ of $X$ for which the maps
+\begin{proposition} Let $X$ be an algebraic stack equipped with a morphism of logarithmic structures such that the logarithmic strata\footnote{By the logarithmic strata we mean the strata in the coarsest stratification over which the characteristic monoids of both logarithmic structures are locally constant.} are locally connected in the smooth topology.
+The corresponding map $X \rightarrow \Log_{\Delta^1}$ admits an initial factorization through a representable \'etale map $\cX \rightarrow \Log_{\Delta^1}$. \end{proposition} \begin{proof} The structure of the proof is essentially the same as that of Proposition~\ref{prop:Artin-fan-existence}, so we omit some details.

+We begin by noting that the collection of all smooth $Y \rightarrow X$ such that $Y \rightarrow \Log_{\Delta^1}$ has an initial factorization through a representable, \'etale map $\cY \rightarrow \Log_{\Delta^1}$ is closed under colimits.
+As the universal property characterizing this factorization respects colimits, it will be sufficient to work smooth-locally in $X$.
+We may therefore assume that there is a closed geometric point $x$ of $X$ for which the maps

 are bijections.
 Set $\sigma = \Gamma(X, \oM_X)^\vee$ and $\tau = \Gamma(X, \oM'_X)^\vee$.
 The map $\sigma \rightarrow \tau$ induces a map $\varphi : \cA_\sigma \rightarrow \cA_\tau$ and moreover gives a map $\cA_\sigma \rightarrow \Log_{\Delta^1}$.
 In order to emphasize the map to $\Log_{\Delta^1}$, we write $\cA_{\sigma \rightarrow \tau} \simeq \cA_\sigma$ here.